Table of Contents

 CodeIgniter is one of most popular framework in PHP which followed for web application development.
-Here, we have a article which demonstrates about working with database in CodeIgniter 4.
-If you go to learn there, then you can find about models introduction and usage in CodeIgniter 4 application.
+To Learn about Working with Database in CodeIgniter 4, Click here.

-Also if you are looking for Connecting Multiple databases with CodeIgniter 4, you can click and go with the informative content here.
+Also if you are looking for Connecting Multiple Databases with CodeIgniter 4, you can click and go with the informative content.

 Let’s get started.